DIRECTLab/carla-energy-consumption/README.md

 - [multitracking.py](multitracking.py) tracks multiple vehicles at once.
 These vehicles can be controlled by the Traffic Manager or one of the agents under `agents/navigation/`.

     - Run `python multitracking.py -h` to get all options.
-The `-t` option is strongly recommended.
+The `-d` option is strongly recommended.
-    - For BehaviorAgents, ensure time step is below 0.02.
+    - For BehaviorAgents, ensure `delta` time step is below 0.02.

     Basic Usage
     1. Start the CARLA server.